Classes, Groups, and Training

 Classes or Groups for Those With Mental Illness

-Peer to Peer Fall 2017: a unique ten-week course that allows participants living with any serious mental illness to explore mental health issues, learn about the major brain disorders and brain function, and develop coping skills.
+Peer to Peer: a unique ten-week course that allows participants living with any serious mental illness to explore mental health issues, learn about the major brain disorders and brain function, and develop coping skills.
 Offers an opportunity to socialize with others who have experienced similar challenges where close friendships often develop.
 Offered in the Spring and Fall of every year.
-Register for Fall classes here.
-Meets weekly from September 14, 2017 through November 16, 2017.

 Connections: Support group that meets twice monthly.
 Connections is a support/recovery group for consumers, run by trained volunteers.
 No need to register or call, just come on over.
-Dates for July through December 2017 will be posted soon, please call for up to date details!
+Dates will be posted soon for 2018!

 Classes or Groups for Family or Friends of Those With Mental Illness

-Family to family Fall 2017: a 12-week class for families or friends of people with a serious mental illness who want to learn about the major brain disorders, brain function, and develop coping strategies for self-care while caring for an ill loved one.
-Fall enrollment is open with classes beginning Thursday August 31, 2017 meeting weekly through November 16, 2017.
-Call 209-789-6264 to register or click here.
+Family to Family: a 12-week class for families or friends of people with a serious mental illness who want to learn about the major brain disorders, brain function, and develop coping strategies for self-care while caring for an ill loved one.
+Register here!

-Family Support Group: A supportive group for families of a person living with a mental illness.
+Family Support Group 2018: A supportive group for families of a person living with a mental illness.
 You need self-care to deal with the many challenges they face on a daily basis.
 Family Support Group provides a safe, confidential place to find support and encouragement from others who have similar lived experiences.
-Meets 1-2 times per month on a Monday from 10:00 am – 12:00 noon.
+Meets 1-2 times per month on a Monday from 10:15 am – 12:00 noon.
 Download flyer for dates or go to the calendar.

 Training for Schools and Students